Woman accused of drugging and robbing older men in a deadly romance scheme

 Three of the men died, authorities said, and she has been charged in one of their deaths.

-Aurora Phelps, 43, who is in custody in Mexico, faces 21 counts including wire fraud, identity theft and one count of kidnapping resulting in death, Sue Fahami, the acting United States attorney for the District of Nevada, said at a news conference Friday.
+Aurora Phelps, 43, who is in custody in Mexico, faces 21 counts including wire fraud, identity theft and one count of kidnapping resulting in death, Sue Fahami, the acting United States attorney for the District of Nevada, said at a news conference.

 “This is a romance scam on steroids,” said Spencer Evans, the special agent in charge of the FBI's Las Vegas division.
 One of the four victims, who were targeted in 2021 and 2022, awoke from a coma after Phelps gave him prescription sedatives over the course of a week, Evans added.